-For purposes of the statements of net position and cash flows, CHCC considers all cash held in demand accounts to be cash.
-At September 30, 2016 and 2015, total cash was \$5,810,180 and \$3,608,305, respectively, and the corresponding bank balances were \$5,942,720 and \$3,901,161, respectively.
+For purposes of the statements of net position and cash flows, cash is defined as cash held in demand deposits and savings.
+At September 30, 2017 and 2016, total cash was \$5,540,162 and \$5,810,180, respectively, and the corresponding bank balances were \$5,597,803 and \$5,942,720, respectively.
 All bank balances are maintained in financial institutions subject to Federal Deposit Insurance Corporation (FDIC) insurance.
 CNMI law does not require component unit funds to be collateralized and thus CHCC's funds, in excess of FDIC insurance, are uncollateralized.
 Accordingly, these deposits are exposed to custodial credit risk.